Rachapon23/Computer-Graphic/README.md

 # Computer-Graphic
 Computer Graphic with Open-GL version 1.1

-Delfault source code from instructor of Computer Graphic
+Default source code come from instructor of Computer Graphic

 This project made by modified some code in default source code